SingleR-inc/SingleRBook-base/README.md

 # Chapters for the SingleR book

 This repository contains chapters for the SingleR book.
-Simply type `make` to build the book in a subdirectory.
+Simply execute `deploy.R` to build the book in the `build/` subdirectory.
 The idea is to isolate the book contents from the compilation artifacts.